brianreumere/gandi-automatic-dns/README.md

 rpc "methodName" "datatype" "value" "struct" "name" "datatype" "value"
 ```

-This function can accept an arbitrary number of datatype/value pairs and structs and their member name/datatype/value tuples. structs _must_ be last!
+The `rpc` function can accept an arbitrary number of datatype/value pairs and structs and their member name/datatype/value tuples. structs _must_ be last!
 Valid method names can be found in the [Gandi API documentation](http://doc.rpc.gandi.net/index.html).
 Note that the APIKEY value from the command line is automatically included as the first parameter.

 ```
 rest "verb" "apiEndpoint" "body"
 ```

-This function can call arbitrary endpoints of Gandi's LiveDNS REST API.
+The `rest` function can call arbitrary endpoints of Gandi's LiveDNS REST API.
 If the verb is not `GET`, the function expects a third parameter to use as the body of the `POST` or `PUT` request.
 Valid API endpoints can be found in the [LiveDNS API documentation](https://doc.livedns.gandi.net/).
-The APIKEY value from the command line is automatically included as an HTTP header.
+Your Gandi API key from the command line or the `~/.gandiapi` file is automatically included as an HTTP header.